- Search The Registry

-On this date in 1949, Birdland nightclub opened it entertainment doors.
+On this date in 1949, Birdland nightclub opened its entertainment doors.

-One of the top venues for jazz performances in the world, it is also an important step in the evolution in African-American musical history.
+One of the top venues for jazz performances worldwide, it is also an important step in the evolution of Black musical history.
 During the mid-to-late 1920s, top musicians were moving to New York, and Birdland was launched as a result.
 Birdland has been the jazz Mecca in the United States.
 Charlie Parker served as the inspiration for Birdland, played on its opening night on Broadway, a few blocks west of 52nd Street.

-Regular patrons to the club included Gary Cooper, Marilyn Monroe, Frank Sinatra, Joe Louis, Marlene Dietrich, Ava Gardner, Sammy Davis, Jr., and Sugar Ray Robinson.
-As Rock & Roll emerged, Birdland's prosperity declined in the 60s and its doors were closed on Broadway and 52nd in 1965.
+Regular patrons of the club included Gary Cooper, Marilyn Monroe, Frank Sinatra, Joe Louis, Marlene Dietrich, Ava Gardner, Sammy Davis, Jr., and Sugar Ray Robinson.
+As Rock & Roll emerged, Birdland's prosperity declined in the 60s, and its doors were closed on Broadway and 52nd in 1965.

 In 10 years, more than 2,000 artists performed at the club.
 Now, in the 21st century, the Birdland banner resides in midtown.
-This Birdland offers top-flight jazz in a world-class setting, good sight lines and acoustics, elbowroom, and a menu seasoned with award-winning Southern Cuisine.
+This Birdland offers top-flight jazz in a world-class setting, good sightlines and acoustics, an elbow room, and a menu seasoned with award-winning Southern Cuisine.

 Midtown Manhattan's Birdland has treated customers to some of the best jazz on the planet.
 It has presented musicians Michael Brecker, Pat Metheny, Roy Haynes, Lee Konitz, Tony Williams, Mark Murphy, Diana Krall, Michel Petrucciani, John Scofield, Kevin Mahogany, Dave Holland, and Tito Puente, as well as the big bands of Chico O'Farrill, Toshiko Akiyoshi, and Maria Schneider--and this is only a partial listing.
-Give them a call for your next trip to New York, 212-581-3080
+They remain open, at 212-581-3080